Japan's military, among world's strongest, looks to build | Law-Order

 That would bring the 2021 defence spending total to 6.1 trillion yen ($53.2 billion), up 15% from the previous year, and 1.09% of Japan's GDP.

-Experts say a defence budget increase is the price Japan must pay now to make up for a shortfall during much of the postwar era, when the country prioritised economic growth over national security.
+Experts say a defense budget increase is the price Japan must pay now to make up for a shortfall during much of the postwar era, when the country prioritized economic growth over national security.

 As China is playing tough in the Asia-Pacific region, Taiwan has emerged as a regional flashpoint, with Japan, the United States and other democracies developing closer ties with the self-ruled island that Beijing regards as a renegade territory to be united by force if necessary.